Educational Resources

 Tourette Syndrome Resources

-Tourette Syndrome (TS) is a neurological disorder that becomes evident in early childhood or adolescence between the ages of 2 and 15 and is defined by multiple motor tics and at least 1 vocal tic lasting for more than a year.
-Tics characteristically wax and wane, and TS is defined as part of a spectrum of tic disorders, which includes transient and chronic tics.
+Tourette syndrome (TS) is a chronic, childhood-onset neurodevelopmental disorder characterized by multiple motor tics and at least one vocal tic lasting for more than a year.
+Symptoms typically emerge between ages 2 and 15 and often wax and wane over time.
+TS exists on a broader spectrum of tic disorders that includes both transient and chronic tic presentations.

-For additional information, please visit the Tourette Syndrome Association of Australia and the Tourette Association of America.
+For additional information, please visit the Tourette Syndrome Association of Australia, Tourette Association of America and Tics and Tourette Across the Globe.

 For additional information, please visit the World Stuttering Network.